yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 After the release of `Project Kraken`, the input rewrite, analog triggers were not accurate, a simple bug slipped by making them work only when sticks were moved.
 [Two lines of code change](https://github.com/yuzu-emu/yuzu/pull/7583), and the issue is no more.

-german77 has also been working on trying to make `Ring Fit Adventure` playable.
+german77 has also been working on making `Ring Fit Adventure` playable.
-While there is a lot of work ahead in adding support for the pressure sensor rings required by the game, and the usual aspects of emulation, some changes have been done already.
+While working on implementing support for the pressure rings the game requires, german77 also ended up with some global improvements.
-Most are mentioned later in the article.

 One change that ends up benefiting all games is [controller type validation](https://github.com/yuzu-emu/yuzu/pull/7503), which ensures that the emulator can only accept controller types that the game supports, while discarding and disconnecting anything else.